khaosans/khaosans/README.md

 Hi, I'm Souriya Khaosanga! 👋

 I’m a seasoned full-stack software engineer with over 10 years of experience in development, DevOps, and QA.
-I’ve worked across industries like fintech, requirements management, and more, specializing in AI, blockchain, and finance data to build scalable, automated systems.
+I’ve worked across industries like **fintech**, **requirements management**, and **enterprise** systems, specializing in **back-end development** and adding **blockchain** and **AI** to my stack to build **reliable, robust, well-designed, and maintainable code** that is thoroughly tested and provides a long-term, sustainable design.

 🚀 **Experience Highlights**:
-- AI-Powered Projects: Led AI initiatives with retrieval-augmented generation (RAG) to improve data retrieval and decision-making.
+- **AI-Powered Projects**: Worked on AI initiatives with retrieval-augmented generation (RAG) to improve data retrieval and decision-making.
-- Blockchain & DeFi: Developed DeFi solutions using smart contracts and secure financial systems, driving transparency and efficiency.
+- **Blockchain & DeFi**: Developed DeFi solutions using smart contracts and secure financial systems, enhancing transparency and efficiency.
-- Financial Data Systems: Built machine learning platforms for real-time data analysis, powering automated trading strategies.
+- **Automation & Financial Data Systems**: Built machine learning platforms for real-time data analysis, powering automated trading strategies and efficient financial data systems.
-- Legacy Modernization: Led modernization of legacy systems and optimized requirements management across various industries.
+- **Legacy Modernization**: Focused on modernizing legacy systems and optimizing **requirements management** across various industries.
-- Agent Systems: Researched and designed agent systems using frameworks like CrewAI, LangChain, and Spring AI to drive intelligent automation.
+- **Agent & Prompt Engineering**: Researched and designed agent systems using frameworks like CrewAI, LangChain, and Spring AI, and applied **prompt engineering** to drive intelligent automation.

 💡 **Key Strengths**:
-- Full-stack expertise with a focus on pattern-based design for scalability.
+- Full-stack expertise with a focus on **back-end development** and pattern-based design for scalability.
+- Strong skills in **API development and integrations**, ensuring seamless communication between systems.
 - Polyglot programming skills, proficient in multiple languages across the stack.
-- Expertise in functional programming to write cleaner, more efficient code.
+- Expertise in **functional programming** to write cleaner, more efficient code.
+- **Prompt engineering** for more effective interactions with AI systems.
+- **Continuous learning** to stay updated on the latest trends and technologies.
-- Strong communication skills, leading teams through complex projects and mentoring engineers.
+- Strong communication skills, guiding teams through complex projects and mentoring engineers.
 - A professional yet relaxed approach, balancing focus and collaboration, while being approachable and effective in both work and social settings.

-I’m passionate about advancing AI, blockchain, and automation, and I’m always learning to stay at the cutting edge of technology. 📈
+I’m passionate about advancing **AI**, **blockchain**, **fintech**, and **automation**, and I’m always learning to stay at the cutting edge of technology. 📈

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/sourc123)